Demoboy/KMJSyncBundle/Resources/doc/config.md

 api_syncing:
    dir:                 #The working directory for the bundle, no data is stored here.
 Defaults to %kernel.root_dir%/cache/sync
    backups:             #The directory to store all the backups.
 Defaults to %kernel.root_dir%/Resources/backups
-   compression: tar     #The compression method to be used for the backup files.
+   compression:         #The compression method to be used for the backup files.
 Only supported one at the moment is tar
-   numberofbackups: 3   #The number of backups to keep
+   numberofbackups:     #The number of backups to keep Defaults to 3

+   ## ALL OF THESE ARE REQUIRED ##

 paths:                  #Array of directories to compress
-      - path: %kernel.root_dir%/../web/uploads

-   ## ALL OF THESE ARE REQUIRED ##
+      - path:           #The path for the folder to be backed up.
+Example:%kernel.root_dir%/../web/uploads

    database:            #Production database credentials
       type: mysql       #Mysql is the only supported type